Astha0710/JavaFnCosmosOutputBindings/README.md

 Deploy to azure:

-Set your subscriptio in az-cli using the below command:
+Set your subscription in az-cli using the below command:

       az account set --subscription "My Demos"